nikhilbonala/.NET8-Proof-of-concept/README.md

 **AutoMapper**: Simplifies object-to-object mapping, particularly for converting entities to Data Transfer Objects (DTOs).
 **DTOs**: Provides a clean and secure way to expose data to the API consumers.

-Please feel free to reach out if additional files or details are required for this POC.